The Traveler (One Man's Quest for Humanity from the South Seas to Revolutionary Paris)

 Overview

-Step into the life and times of George Forster, the young naturalist and revolutionary who journeyed to the far reaches of the known world and whose radical ideas about humanity and freedom made waves in eighteenth-century Europe—from the bestselling author of The Invention of Nature and Magnificent Rebels.
+Step into the life and times of George Forster, the eighteenth-century naturalist who sailed the world and made waves with his revolutionary ideas about humanity and freedom—from the bestselling author of The Invention of Nature.

-While major retailers like Amazon may carry The Traveler (One Man's Epic Quest to Discover Our Shared Humanity), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+While major retailers like Amazon may carry The Traveler (One Man's Quest for Humanity from the South Seas to Revolutionary Paris), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
 We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 We’re trusted by over 75,000 customers, many of whom return time and again.
 Want proof?
 Just check out our 25,000+ customer reviews—real feedback from people who love how we do business.

 Prefer to talk to a real person?
 Our Book Specialists are here Monday–Friday, 8 a.m. to 5 p.m.
-PST and ready to help with your bulk order of The Traveler (One Man's Epic Quest to Discover Our Shared Humanity).
+PST and ready to help with your bulk order of The Traveler (One Man's Quest for Humanity from the South Seas to Revolutionary Paris).

 Customer Reviews